zcloudtv/cloudtv.github.io/README.md

 6. With 10 years of continuous optimization, it can run well on most devices, even on very old devices.
 7. Relying on the CloudTV OTT platform, you can easily upload and manage your own streaming media program sources, and you can share them with other users.
 8. You can watch thousands of popular TV channels around the world for free, these channels are maintained and updated in real time by the users of the CloudTV OTT platform together with the automated system.
+9. Provides more than 500 featured channels, most of which are 1080P ultra-high-definition resolution, and contains basically all the world's top sports channels, such as Astro/Fox/Sky/BT/BeIN/Eleven/NowHK/ESPN/NFL etc.
-9. You can also subscribe to featured channels in 1080p high-definition quality through the many high-quality content providers in the CloudTV OTT platform.
+10. You can also subscribe to featured channels in 1080p high-definition quality through the many high-quality content providers in the CloudTV OTT platform.
-10. All selected channel content is transmitted through UDP-based protocol, and distributed using CloudTV OTT platforms global CDN network, stable and high-definition.
+11. All selected channel content is transmitted through UDP-based protocol, and distributed using CloudTV OTT platforms global CDN network, stable and high-definition.
-11. Advocating community collaboration and interaction, CloudTV is not only a streaming media player, it is also a community interaction platform on the TV side, not only all content is maintained by community users themselves, but also can participate in real-time discussions.
+12. Advocating community collaboration and interaction, CloudTV is not only a streaming media player, it is also a community interaction platform on the TV side, not only all content is maintained by community users themselves, but also can participate in real-time discussions.
 Each video has its own chat room, and what you talk about in the chat room can be seen not only by other users in the chat room, but also on their TVs.
-12. Resolutely prohibit any adult content, you can safely use it for children and the elderly at home.
+13. Resolutely prohibit any adult content, you can safely use it for children and the elderly at home.
+14. CloudTV is currently the only application of the same type that supports viewing through VR glasses.
+You only need a simple VR glasses and a mobile phone to get an immersive experience.
-13. CloudTV is a home media center that supports playback of video\\pictures and audio files in any format.
+15. CloudTV is a home media center that supports playback of video\\pictures and audio files in any format.
 It also has a built-in web server.
     So you can easily access and manage your TV through the browser of your mobile phone, computer or tablet.
     Not only can you manage the files and APP applications on the TV, you can also push any type of video, music and pictures to the TV for playback.
     Of course, you can also set up various scheduled tasks for your TV at any time, such as turning on regularly, downloading videos, recording videos, or playing TV channels, etc.